 - Access to the target server's EWS service using IP or Domain Name, e.g. https://[Exchange_IP]/EWS/Exchange.asmx or https://[Exchange_Name]/EWS/Exchange.asmx

 - If a client connects to EWS from the outside of the local network he needs to have the external EWS URL correctly configured:

 - Open the Exchange Management Shell on the target server and check if the ExternalUrl is defined: Get-WebServicesVirtualDirectory | fl

 - If there's no address in the ExternalUrl line it needs to be defined.
 Execute the following script: Get-WebServicesVirtualDirectory | Set-WebServicesVirtualDirectory -ExternalUrl https://[Target server's internet name]/EWS/Exchange.asmx

-Step 8: Adjust the EWS Throttling settings and change the maximum size limit of sent mail to decrease the time of migration processing
+Step 7: Adjust the EWS throttling settings and change the maximum size limit of sent mail to decrease the time of migration processing

-Step 10: Installation and activation of CodeTwo Exchange Migration
+Step 8: Install and activate CodeTwo Exchange Migration

 II.
 Migration process

 Step 1: Connect to the source server

 Make sure that the software user who runs the migration is a local administrator.